Sunday, October 13, 2024

 Left to right, here's a bucket from the Hemlock and Honey set, Series 16, and Series 18 next to each other.

 Ember is the answer to another production mystery, one that arose ever since I noticed my Series 12 Chloe's left-hip ball-joint was broken due to its inherently brittler translucent plastic.
 I had checked other series between Series 12 and Series 23 to see where the switch to more suitable opaque plastic was instated for the ball joints--and I can now tell you.
-Series 18 marks the switch for the brand, at least in within the numbered series.
+Series 18 marks the switch for the brand, at least within the numbered series.
 I've checked Series 17 with Bloody Mary, and she has the translucent white joints that followed the translucent yellow joints.
 (The switch between those two would have to be between Series 12 and 16.)
 Ember, meanwhile, has opaque black!

 Ember can, of course, wear her hat without the mask, and this is a strong look.
 I just cannot recommend it without some serious warm rinse and detergent treatments to make the hat safer for extended contact with her vinyl.
 And even then, I have doubts.